 Bringing Client Goals to Fruition with Substantial Relationships and Deep Knowledge Our Government Relations & Lobbying team blends strong knowledge with impactful relationships.
 In fact,…

-Dean Mead’s Capitol Report follows below.
-Around 2,000 bills were introduced in the Florida Legislature this year, a fraction of which survived final passage.
-The Capitol Report highlights some of the bills that passed the Legislature that may affect your businesses or practice groups.
+Dean Mead’s Government Relations and Lobbying Team is pleased to present the 2017 Capitol Report.
+There were 1,719 bills introduced in the Florida Legislature this year, a fraction of which survived final passage.
+The Capitol Report highlights some of the bills that passed the Legislature that may affect your businesses or clients.
 We have provided a short summary of the important provisions within each bill.

 The Governor has now acted on all legislation in this report, and the appropriate Session Law number follows the summary on each bill.
 The full text of each enrolled bill, as well as applicable legislative staff reports, are available on the legislative web sites (www.flsenate.gov; www.myfloridahouse.com).

 The Capitol Report is intended to update you on changes to the law that affect your businesses and practice groups.
 For more information, please contact our Tallahassee Office at 850-999-4100.

 Real Estate and Development

 Self-Storage Facilities: This bill revises the provisions of Chapter 83 relating to self-storage facilities and permits a lien sale to be conducted on a public website; it permits a landlord to provide property value limits on property being stored by a tenant; it permits the landlord to tow a boat or motor vehicle of a delinquent tenant from the premises; and it authorizes the landlord to charge a reasonable late fee.
 (Chapter 2017-82, Laws of Florida.)
 (CS/CS/HB 357 by Representative Moraitis.)